Home

 Current availability:

-Mellotron used:
+Mellotrons used:

-The trouble with The Beatles is that they're generally regarded as above criticism, with the most immense importance assigned to their most insignificant acts.
+The trouble with The Beatles is that they're generally regarded as above criticism, the most immense importance assigned to their most insignificant acts.
 Yes, they were pioneers in many ways; they were one of the first bands to have no obvious 'leader', they broke the songwriting stranglehold of Tin Pan Alley, they popularised long hair for men, they (semi-) legitimised soft drug use, blah blah blah.
-However, for someone not brought up on their music, while much of it is great pop, there seems to be an awful lot of filler in their canon; hardly surprising given the amount of material they were forced to churn out.
+However, for someone not brought up on their music, while much of it is great pop, there seems to be an awful lot of filler in their canon, particularly on their early albums; hardly surprising given the amount of material they were forced to churn out.
 I don't personally really connect with the band until their 'psychedelic' period, starting with their second album of '66, Revolver.
 It sounds to me like an uneasy compromise between their pop past (Taxman, Here, There And Everywhere, Got To Get You Into My Life) and their semi-experimental future (Eleanor Rigby, Tomorrow Never Knows).
 The only confirmed (if inaudible) Mellotron on the album (from Paul) is during the mini-collage section of Tomorrow, in amongst the sonic maelstrom, so I wouldn't rush out and buy it on that account.

 John at the MkII